-Oxytocin is sometimes called the “Hugging Hormone” or “Trust Hormone” because it naturally increases during physical touch, hugging or cuddling.
+Oxytocin is sometimes called the “hugging hormone” or “trust hormone” because it naturally increases during physical touch, hugging, or cuddling.
 Interestingly, research has shown that while oxytocin levels will rise sharply during an orgasm, they also fall very quickly.
-Hugging will also raise oxytocin levels sharply, but the levels will stay up for hours after a good hug.
+Hugging also sharply raises oxytocin levels, but they will stay elevated for hours afterward.

-In this study conducted by Dr. Rene Hurlemann at the University of Bonn, a group of men inhaled an oxytocin nasal spray.
-Some men were single and others in a committed relationship.
+A new study published in The Journal of Neuroscience measures the effects of the hormone oxytocin on men approached by a very attractive woman.
+In this study, conducted by Dr. Rene Hurlemann at the University of Bonn, Germany, a group of men inhaled an oxytocin nasal spray.
+Some were single and others in a committed relationship.
 Forty-five minutes later they were approached by a beautiful woman.3

-In addition to oxytocin being the “bonding hormone” it has one more unique property.
-The more you trust, hug, give, appreciate, touch and bond with others, the more oxytocin is produced and the more easily it is produced thereafter.
-With oxytocin, the more you give, the more you get!!!
-So, to build lasting and trusting relationships – keep hugging.
-Every hug “seals the bond.”
+In addition to being the “bonding hormone,” oxytocin has one more unique property.
+The more you trust, hug, give, appreciate, touch, and bond with others, the more oxytocin is produced and the more easily it is produced thereafter.1, 3With oxytocin, the more you give, the more you get!!!

 The antithesis of oxytocin is the reward hormone called dopamine.
 Unlike with oxytocin, where we find lasting pleasure in giving, dopamine delivers instant pleasure from getting.
 Whether it be from a bite of chocolate, your morning joe, a new car, a raise, or shopping, most of us find ourselves sourcing pleasure from one dopamine fix to another.